JaySinco/LLVMTest/src/gomoku/README.md

 Gomoku implemention of reinforcement learning by AlphaZero methods using pytorch c++ frontend.

 ## Usage
 Enter `gomoku <command> -h` to see subcommand help in detail.
-These are common Gomoku commands used in various situations:
+These are Gomoku subcommands:
 ```bash
    benchmark  benchmark between two mcts deep players
    help       shows help message and exits